Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 - Clarity of Expression: Uses simple, crisp language that is easy to understand.

-1. Analyzing the Topic
+1. Deconstruct the Topic

 - Break the topic into keywords to understand what is being asked.